 WHERE: Located in central London, near Piccadilly station.

-WHAT: I thought this fully gluten free bakery in North London had closed, but it looks to be open again!
-It is very out of the way if you are a London visitor, but if you happen to be in Walthamstow (Weds – Sun) it is certainly worth a visit.
+WHAT: ***CURRENTLY CLOSED*** It is very out of the way if you are a London visitor, but if you happen to be in Walthamstow (Weds – Sun) it is certainly worth a visit.
 They produce some wonderful gluten free baked goods, including tasty savoury items such as homemade pizza.

 WHERE: Walthamstow, on the Lea Bridge Road.